 6. How important is being one of the first members of a network marketing organization?

 There is no direct link between being a founding member of a field organization and high earnings.
 In other words, this does not guarantee higher income.
-Looking from another perspective, if this was true who would want to join an organization after a while?
+Looking from another angle, if this was true who would want to join a direct sales organization after a while?

 7. Can individuals make a career in direct selling, working for many years?